Skip to main content

 Program Overview

-The Master of Nanoengineering (MNAE) is an on campus and distance education program and is designed for students with an undergraduate degree in a science or engineering discipline who wish to pursue a graduate degree in nanoengineering.
-The field of nanoengineering is expected to revolutionize technology and improve quality of life, particularly as related to energy, environment, and health.
-Students will achieve an understanding of the fundamental advantages in nanoscale materials, devices and systems.
-It is a 30 credit hour degree program that does not require a thesis, final oral exam or on-campus residency.
-GRE scores are recommended but not required.
-NC State has an existing strength in nanostructured materials and devices.
+The Master of Nanoengineering (MNAE) distance education program is designed for professionals with degrees in science or engineering who wish to pursue a degree in nanoengineering and who wish to revolutionize technology and improve quality of life specifically related to energy, environment, and health with nanoscale materials, devices, and systems.
+30 credit hours.
+No thesis required.
+No GRE scores required.

 Admission Requirements